Kud Wafter: Plot and characters

 Kud Wafters story revolves around Riki Naoe (直枝 理樹, Naoe Riki), the male protagonist from Little Busters! and Little Busters!
 Ecstasy, and Kudryavka Noumi (能美 クドリャフカ, Nōmi Kudoryafuka), one of the main heroines of the same games and the title character of Kud Wafter.
 Kudryavka has her story expanded upon than what was seen in Ecstasy, which was itself an expansion on the story featured in Little Busters!.
 Kud Wafter begins at the onset of the summer vacation after the events of the peaceful field trip from Little Busters!.
 The other members of the Little Busters have returned home for the break, leaving Riki and Kudryavka to spend their vacation living at the school dormitories as they form a romantic relationship.
 However, the male dormitory is undergoing renovations due to a problem with the plumbing, leaving Riki without a place to stay.
 As Kudryavka has no roommate, she suggests to Riki that he live with her until the renovation on the male dormitory is finished, and Riki accepts.
-Riki and Kudryavka try to keep the other dorm members from finding out since it is against the rules for a boy and girl to share a room.
+Riki and Kudryavka try to keep the other dorm members from finding out since it is against the rules for a boy and a girl to share a room.